josephleblanc/rag_workspace/parser/instructions/aider_instructions.md

 - **Project:** `parser` (part of `rag_workspace`)
 - **Goal:** Extract semantic chunks from Rust code.
-- **Current Task:** Debug enum variant extraction.
+- **Current Task:** Refactor extract functions.
 - **Progress:**
-  - Extracted `use` dependencies and `mod` inclusions correctly.
-  - The `EnumInfoExtractor` identifies enums, but doesn't extract variants.
-  - Added debug prints to `EnumInfoExtractor::extract` to trace execution.
+  - Implemented extraction and saving for `use` dependencies, `mod` inclusions, enums, macros, and function parameters.
+  - Improved feedback mechanism with `print_extracted_stats.rs` and table formatting.
-  - Refactored `EnumInfoExtractor` to use `extract_enum_variants` helper.
+  - Refactored `StructInfoExtractor` and `FunctionInfoExtractor` to be more modular.
-  - Successfully extracted enum variants and updated the printed table.
-  - Extracted macros.
-  - Extracted function parameters and identified methods (`&self` functions).
 - **Next Steps:**
-    1. Implement saving of function parameter and method information to the `ron` file.
-    2. Update the printed table to display function parameter and method information.
+    1. Continue refactoring and simplifying the extract functions.
+    2. Improve the accuracy of extracted information, particularly struct attributes, doc comments, and function parameter types.
     3. Consider adding more detailed information about function parameters to the printed table (e.g., the types of parameters).